gazpachoking/pdm-buildlocked/README.md

 projects built in this way should be installed with `pipx`, or in their own isolated virtual environment.

+## Installation
+This pdm plugin can be installed with the command:

+`pdm plugin add pdm-buildlocked`

 ## Usage
 This plugin modifies the built in `pdm build` command to include the `--locked` argument.
 When specified the resulting artifacts will have all their dependencies (including